 The Trustees regularly review, and amend when deemed necessary, the Funding and Benefits Policy and the Statement of Investment Policies and Procedures (SIPP).
-The SIPP is reviewed regularly with the last review and update taking place in December of 2018.
+The SIPP is reviewed regularly with the last update in December of 2019.

 All of the Fund's investments are managed by professional investment managers.
 The investment managers are measured on an ongoing basis and compared to their peers by an independent party.
 The Trustees regularly meet with the investment managers.